 - Guide 1: How to Remove Mozart Trojan from Windows.

-- Guide 2: Get rid of Mozart Trojan from Mac OS X.
+- Guide 2: Get rid of Mozart Trojan on Mac OS X.

-- Guide 3: Remove Mozart Trojan from Google Chrome.
+- Guide 3: Remove Mozart Trojan in Google Chrome.

 - Guide 4: Erase Mozart Trojan from Mozilla Firefox.